|Immunohistochemistry (Paraffin) (IHC (P))||1:25-1:50|

 |Host / Isotype||Mouse / IgG1, kappa|

 |Storage buffer||PBS, pH 7.4, with 0.2% BSA|

 |Storage conditions||4° C|

-MA5-12172 targets Epstein-Barr Virus in IHC (P) applications and shows reactivity with Bacteria samples.
+MA5-12032 targets Insulin in immunohistochemistry (paraffin) applications and shows reactivity with human samples.

 For Research Use Only.
 Not for use in diagnostic procedures.
 Not for resale without express authorization.